Louisville Dog Bite Lawyers Who Fight For You

 Who Is Legally Responsible If A Dog Bites Me in Kentucky?

 The bottom line is the owner of the dog is responsible for the action of their animal.
 The owner can’t claim they accidentally left the gate open.
 They are still responsible.
 If the owner of the dog owns real estate and has homeowners’ insurance, there will be insurance coverage in most cases.
 If the owner of the dog is renting a house, condo or apartment, they may have renters’ insurance that would cover a dog bite.
 Also, depending on the terms of the lease, the landlord who is renting the property may be responsible.
-A Kentucky personal injury attorney will be able to help determine fault.
+A Kentucky personal injury attorney will be able to help determine fault and evaluate your legal options.

 Should Criminal Charges Be Brought Against The Dog Owner in Kentucky?

 Every person that is bitten by a dog, no matter how minor they consider the bite, should report the incident to their local animal control office.
-An animal control officer will investigate the attack by interviewing the victim and the owner of the dog, as well as any witnesses.
+An animal control officer will investigate the attack by interviewing the victim and the owner of the dog as well as any witnesses.
 They will also go to the dog’s home to view the environment where it lives.
-This information is critical to the outcome of a dog bite case.
-Animal control will cite the dog owner if they believe there is criminal activity or a violation of any law.
+This information is critical to the outcome of a dog bite claim.
+Animal control will cite the dog owner if they believe there is criminal activity or a violation of any law, especially if the attack occurred due to negligence or a failure to control dangerous breeds like pit bulls.

 Map of Louisville, KY Dog Bites